1986 American League Championship Series: Aftermath

 By virtue of winning the ALCS, the Red Sox advanced to the 1986 World Series, where they faced the New York Mets, with memorable results.
 Like the Angels in the ALCS, the Red Sox found themselves one strike away from winning the World Series, yet could not hold the lead.
 Taking a 5–3 lead into the bottom of the tenth inning of Game 6, the Red Sox gave up three runs, culminating in an infamous ground ball through the legs of Bill Buckner to hand the Mets a 6–5 victory.
 The Mets would go on to win Game 7 and the Series.

 As for the Angels, Donnie Moore was regarded the scapegoat of the series for giving up Henderson's home run in Game 5, and then his game-winning sacrifice fly two innings later.
 Moore was blasted by the sports media, as well as the fans.
 He sank into depression and alcoholism over the next two years, and committed suicide on July 18, 1989, just one year after his MLB career ended.

 The 1986 ALCS was Reggie Jackson’s last playoff series.
 He retired the following season in 1987, playing for the team that originally drafted him, the Oakland Athletics.
-Nicknamed Mr. October, Jackson always seemed to elevate his game during the biggest stage.
+Nicknamed "Mr. October", Jackson always seemed to elevate his game during the biggest moments.
 He finished his career hitting .278/.358/.527 with 18 home runs in 77 career games in the postseason, which was highlighted by two World Series MVPs in 1973 and 1977.

 Reggie Jackson during batting practice with the California Angels.

 1986 was also Gene Mauch's last chance at winning a pennant.
 In his 26 years as manager, his name became linked with coming up just short, coming three times within a single victory of reaching a World Series.
-In 1964, his Philadelphia Phillies suffered a dramatic collapse during the final two weeks of the season.
-The "Phold of '64", as it became known, was one of the most infamous collapses in baseball history.
+In 1964, his Philadelphia Phillies suffered a dramatic collapse during the final two weeks of the season, squandering a 6 1/2 game lead with 12 games to play.
+The "Phold of '64", as it became known, was one of the most infamous regular season collapses in baseball history.
 Mauch won two division titles in his managerial career (both with the Angels) and three NL Manager of the Year Awards.
 Many of his fellow managers considered him the most insightful and tactical manager in his day, including Alvin Dark; although one of the important reasons his teams never reached the highest heights was that "he didn't understand pitching", according to Dark.
 Mauch retired in 1987 with 3,942 games managed and 1,902 games won, by far the winningest manager to have never won a league pennant.